 If you’ve got a Kyoto Subway Pass then the Subway is a reasonable way to travel from Nijo Castle To Nishiki Market.
 However, it’s not the most cost-effective or convenient so if you haven’t I’d recommend looking over some of the other options here.

 Just right of the exit from Nijo Castle is Nijojo-Mae Station.
-Where from platform #2 you’ll want to take the Tozai Line bound for Rokujizo 2 stops for Kyoto Shiyakusho Maeeki.
+From platform 2 you’ll want to take the Tozai Line bound for Rokujizo 2 stops for Kyoto Shiyakusho Maeeki.